Getting Ready to Be On Medicaid* in Connecticut

 Transfer of your home to a sibling who lived with you for the prior year and who owns an interest in your home (name is on the deed)

-Transfer of your home in certain other situations to a child who cared for you for 2 years and lived with you.
+Transfer of your home in certain other situations to a child who cared for you for 2 years or more and lived with you during that time.
 Consult an elder law attorney on how to document this for the State.

 If you are under 65: Transfer to a "special needs trust" or "pooled trust account" for your own benefit!
+Or, if you are disabled since prior to age 26 an ABLE account.
 Consult an elder law attorney.
-If you are over 65, this option may not be available -- but it depends -- consult an elder law attorney.
+If you are over 65, only the ABLE account may be an option -- but it depends -- consult an elder law attorney.

 "Transfers" or gifts can cause BIG PROBLEMS if you don't follow the rules EXACTLY.